-Prior to using your motor home, especially for the first time or after a long period of non-use, please read thoroughly all the instructions in the Owner's Manual and the chassis-manufacturer's manual before attempting to operate your motor home.
+Prior to using your motor home, especially for the first time or after a long period of non-use, please read thoroughly all the instructions in both the Owner's Manual and the chassis-manufacturer's manual before attempting to operate your motor home.
 There are several safety considerations which you should realize and follow while your Allegro RED is in motion.
 These safety considerations, as well as others meant to preclude any damage to the motor home, are listed in this chapter.
 Besides the driver, it would be helpful for the passengers to be familiar with these safety considerations and precautions, too.

-Before your motor home is to be towed, be sure that you have read the entire Owner's Manual and that you fully understand the equipment on your motor home and how to use that equipment safely.
+Before your motor home is to be operated, be sure that you have read the entire

+Owner's Manual and that you fully understand the equipment on your motor